accordproject/apap/templatemark.md

 The AST above defines a document containing a single paragraph, which contains a simple plain text string `"This is plain text."`.

-> TBD: need to update these examples to use versioned namespaces
+> TBD: need to update these examples to use versioned namespaces.

 ### Variable Values
 Agreements contain embedded variable values (aka “deal points”).
 It is useful to distinguish variable values from plain text so that variable values can be highlighted, or displayed in summary views.